 Employment Opportunities with Spiritual Life and Civic Engagement

 All student staff positions are coordinated through Career and Employment Services.
-To get a sense of what student staff positions may be available related to Spirituality, Service & Social Justice, visit this page or contact Career and Employmeent Services.
+To get a sense of what student staff positions may be available related to Spiritual Life and Civic Engagement, visit this page or contact Career and Employment Services.

-Interfaith Coordinators are current Puget Sound students who have applied for and been chosen to receive scholarship support while working in a range of spiritual and religious leadership areas.
+Interfaith Coordinators are current/returning Puget Sound students who have been chosen to receive mentorship support while working in a range of spiritual and religious leadership areas.
 Students of all faith traditions and spiritual backgrounds are encouraged to apply for these scholarships.
-Interfaith Coordinators are expected to work 5-8 hours each week.
-Interfaith Coordinators attend staff meetings each week, and meet individually with either the University Chaplain or the Social Justice Coordinator weekly for mentoring and supervision.
-Scholarship renewal for the spring term requires approval of the University Chaplain.
+Applications due 3/31 of each year.

 United Methodist Resources